Left arrow

 • To upgrade a lorry or bus licence, for example, from category C1 (medium) to category C (large), or to tow a trailer

-Unless this is the case, you will have to take and pass the motorcycle theory and motorcycle hazard perception tests before you can take your practical tests, know as Module 1 and Module 2.
+Unless this is the case, you will have to take and pass the motorcycle theory and motorcycle hazard perception tests before you can take your practical tests, known as Module 1 and Module 2.
 You will only be able to book your practical tests once this has been completed.

-The best place to start when booking is here.
+The best place to start when booking is here

 Luckily you won’t have to negotiate with any dodgy wheeler dealers over the phone for this.
 There’s set prices for each type of motorcycle test.
 Below is a list of the costs for every test you can book through the government: